Mark Toland: 1974–75

 Wrought with grief and guilt, Dorian advises Mark of her decision to inform hospital chief-of-staff Dr. Jim Craig (Nat Polen) of her complicity in Rachel's death.
 The news frightens Mark who, afraid of criminal manslaughter charges and revocation of his medical license, attempts to flee as Dorian chases him down a flight of stairs.
 Dorian clumsily tumbles down behind Mark, leading to a concussion which causes her to fall into a brief coma.
-Determined, Tom continues on his way and escapes to South America.
-Eventually, Dorian emerges from her coma and testifies to police, exonerating Larry but resulting herself being charged with medical malpractice by the Llanview Hospital board of directors.
-Dorian is suspended by a near unanimous vote in December 1974, save for board member Victoria "Viki" Lord Riley (Erika Slezak), who Dorian mistakenly assumes was the deciding vote—and on whom she swears revenge.
+Determined, Mark continues on his way and escapes to South America.
+Eventually, Dorian emerges from her coma and testifies to the police, exonerating Larry but resulting in her being charged with medical malpractice by the Llanview Hospital board of directors.
+Dorian is suspended by a near unanimous vote in December 1974, save for board member Victoria "Viki" Lord Riley (Erika Slezak), whom Dorian mistakenly assumes was the deciding vote—and on whom she swears revenge.

 Mark continues on his getaway to San Francisco while a jobless Dorian in Llanview goes about courting ailing Llanview media magnate and Viki's father Victor Lord (Shepperd Strudwick), in part to spite Viki for the termination she believed the media heiress caused.
-After moving into the Llanfair, Dorian uncovers news that newly arrived Tony Harris (George Reinholt) was Victor's long-lost son and desired male heir.
-Concurrently, Mark incidentally meets Viki's maternal aunt Dorothy Randolph, who divulges her son Tony Harris to be Victor's first-born child.
+After moving into the Llanfair, Dorian uncovers news that the newly arrived Tony Harris (George Reinholt) was Victor's long-lost son and desired male heir.
+Concurrently, Mark incidentally meets Viki's maternal aunt Dorothy Randolph, who divulges that her son Tony Harris is Victor's first-born child.

 Mark plans a return to Llanview to blackmail Victor for information on his long-sought male heir, but is shot dead in May 1975 by a jilted woman who mistakes him to be her cheating husband, leaving Julie (Leonie Norton) widowed.